-India risks US sanctions ahead of possible $5 billion Russia defense deal
+India risks US sanctions following $5 billion Russia defense deal

-India could soon be faced with the threat of US sanctions should it go ahead with a controversial $5 billion weapons deal with Russia, a move analysts say poses more of a headache for Washington than it does Delhi.
+India could soon be faced with the threat of US sanctions following a controversial $5 billion weapons deal with Russia, a move analysts say poses more of a headache for Washington than it does Delhi.

-Indian Prime Minister Narendra Modi is scheduled to meet his Russian counterpart Vladimir Putin for formal talks in the Indian capital New Delhi on Friday.
-Among the issues on their agenda, India's potential purchase of Moscow's high-tech S-400 Triumf surface-to-air missile defense system.
+Indian Prime Minister Narendra Modi finalized the deal, which will see India take possession of a high-tech S-400 missile defense system, during a bilateral meeting with Russian President Vladimir Putin in the Indian capital New Delhi on Friday.

 Asia